 About the Symphony

-The Cal Poly Symphony is a full orchestra of 80-85 members that performs major concerts in the Christopher Cohan Performing Arts Center each quarter and farther afield on regular tours.
+The Cal Poly Symphony is a full orchestra of approximately 90 members that performs major concerts in the Performing Arts Center's Christopher Cohan Center each quarter and farther afield on regular tours.
 The ensemble's members are students from almost every major on campus.
 With many years of musical experience and dedication, they come together to keep orchestral music a part of their life at Cal Poly, find balance with their studies, and make great friends.

 Conductor / Leadership

 For example, we have welcomed pianist Robert Thies, the Amelia Piano Trio, violinist Brynn Albanese and many more guest artists to join us on stage.
 We have joined forces with the Cal Poly Choirs to perform such works as Carl Orff's Carmina Burana, music from Leonard Bernstein's West Side Story, Ralph Vaughan Williams' Dona Nobis Pacem, and Gabriel Fauré's Requiem.
 On tour, we have collaborated with the Prelude Choir of Budapest (Hungary), Charles University Choir (Prague, Czech Republic), Prague Singers (Czech Republic) and Cantus Novus Wien (Vienna, Austria).

 We also collaborate with professionals in other arts.
 Photographer Sky Bergman created an original (and stunningly HD) projection of images to accompany our performance of Mussorgsky’s Pictures at an Exhibition; Cal Poly’s Orchesis dance company performed original choreography by their directors on stage as the Symphony performed in the pit, and theater professor Josh Machamer narrated Sergei Prokofiev's Peter and the Wolf, and student teams from the Liberal Arts and Engineering Studies Program and the Art and Design Department have created visual projections to accompany our performances.